Goal-Oriented A-Posteriori Estimation of Model Error as an Aid to Parameter Estimation: Goal-Oriented Estimation of the Modeling Error

 Thus, in addition to the remainder terms $r_1$ and $r_2$, additional error terms arise due to the approximation of $e_0$ by $\hat{e}_0$.
 Similarly, by combining \eqref{eq:errWeakForm2}$_1$ and \cref{thm:Apost} and \cref{lem:Rbar}, the following can be shown:

 Effectively, in both estimates, the remainder terms (all terms inside the square brackets) depend on $\calQ'$ and $\calB'$.

-\begin{remark} From the above equations, it is observed that if the error approximation $\hat{e}_0$ is known and employed in \eqref{eq:errQoI5} and \eqref{eq:errQoI6}, and if the terms in the square brackets including $\calQ''(u_0; \hat{e}_0, \hat{e}_0)$ are negligible, then $\calQ'(u_0; \hat{e}_0)$ may provide readily computable estimate of QoI error, $\calQ(u) - \calQ(u_0)$.
+\begin{remark} From the above equations, it is observed that if the error approximation $\hat{e}_0$ is known and employed in \eqref{eq:errQoI5} and \eqref{eq:errQoI6}, and if the terms in the square brackets including $\calQ''(u_0; \hat{e}_0, \hat{e}_0)$ are negligible, then $\calQ'(u_0; \hat{e}_0)$ may provide a readily computable approximation of the QoI error, $\calQ(u) - \calQ(u_0)$.
 These additional approximations are explored in specific applications in \cref{s:examples}. \end{remark}